FRINXio/FRINX-machine/README.md

 * JDK 1.8
 * License for FRINX ODL

-16GB RAM with normal startup, and 5GB RAM with minimal config should be enough.
+min 16GB RAM & min 4 vCPUs with normal startup, and 5GB RAM & 2 vCPUs with minimal config should be enough.

 ### Tested on
 * Ubuntu 16.04 / 18.04
-* docker v18.06.1-ce
+* docker 18.03.1-ce, v18.06.1-ce
-* docker-compose v1.22.0
+* docker-compose 1.21.2, v1.22.0